Digenis Akritas Morphou FC: History

 Digenis Akritas Morphou is a Cypriot sports club from Morphou, founded on 23 April 1931.
 The club takes its name from the medieval Greek hero Digenis Akritas, depicted on the club's emblem, it has a basketball team.
 As the club did not have access to a suitable stadium, the football team was not able to play in an official league of the Cyprus Football Federation until 1968, when it joined the second division; the team was promoted to the first division after the 1969–70 season.

-After finishing second in the Cypriot First Division in 1971, it qualified for the UEFA Cup competition and was knocked out by AC Milan UEFA Cup 1971-72 under the Management of Noel McFarlane one of the Busby Babies of Manchester United; the club had a great following and was ranked within the strongest clubs in Cyprus before the Turkish invasion of Cyprus and occupation of the city of Morphou in 1974.
+After finishing second in the Cypriot First Division in 1971, it qualified for the UEFA Cup competition and was knocked out by AC Milan UEFA Cup 1971–72 under the Management of Noel McFarlane one of the Busby Babies of Manchester United; the club had a great following and was ranked within the strongest clubs in Cyprus before the Turkish invasion of Cyprus and occupation of the city of Morphou in 1974.
 Following the Turkish invasion, the team was displaced to the southern part of the island, where they play in exile; this upheaval brought a downturn in fortunes, the team loitered in the lower divisions until the 1999–2000 season, when they again earned promotion to the top division.

 The golden era of Digenis soon came to an end.
 The Turkish invasion of Cyprus of 1974 and the subsequent occupation of the city of Morphou left Digenis with no home, no financial resources, and no stadium.
+Today, Digenis' home ground is the Makario Stadium, which has a 16,000-seat capacity.
 Its members and thousands of supporters are scattered all around Cyprus trying to start their lives from the beginning.